Christian Comotto: Loan to Spezia

 On 4 August 2025, after being promoted to the AC Milan senior team, Comotto joined Serie B club Spezia on loan for the 2025–26 season.

 International career

-Comotto has represented Italy at under-15, under-16, and under-17 levels.
+Comotto has represented Italy at under-15, under-16, under-17, under-18 and under-19 levels.

 Style of play

 Comotto plays as a central midfielder and has a great physique and technical ability.
 He has often been compared to Sandro Tonali.

 Personal life

 His father, Gianluca Comotto, is a retired Italian footballer who played as a defender.